Resources and Systems¶

 ...

-Custom resources
+Custom resources¶

 You can add your own objects either globally on the engine or locally on a world.

-The method signatures are:
+The most common method shapes are:

 engine.add_resource(resource: object) -> None